-Depending on how often and for what flow rates you want to use your pump, there are different modes of operation; Manual, electric and compressed air.
-While electric and compressed air pumps are usually designed for larger containers and, above all, allow a quick filling of large quantities, hand pumps are more suitable for the occasional filling of small quantities.
-The viscosity of the media to be pumped also has a considerable influence on the selection of the mode of operation.
+Depending on how often and for what flow rates you want to use your pump, there are different modes of operation: Manual, electric and compressed air.
+While electric and compact air pumps are usually designed for larger containers and, above all, allow a quick filling of large quantities, hand pumps are more suitable for the occasional packing of small quantities.
+The viscosity of the media to be pumped also has a considerable influence on the mode of operation selection.

-We have clearly summarised the advantages and disadvantages for you below:
+We have summarised the advantages and disadvantages for you below:

 Electric Pumps and Compressed Air Pumps